 “Once I began the Mohs procedure, I found discrete islands of tumor scattered throughout the pieces as well as involvement of nerves.”
 It was a long day involving the removal of numerous challenging layers, often in large pieces, then reviewing these under the microscope.
 “Due to the depth of the cancer, I even ended up stripping the covering of the bone, called the periosteum.
 However, given the depth and the involvement of the nerves, I ultimately required the help of my colleagues in head and neck surgery to chase these nerves back through the foramen of the bone, back toward the brain.”

 In most cases, Dr. Lucas is able to close the surgical wounds in her office.
 However, the amount of skin and tissues she removed to obtain clean margins for Evan was extensive (his right forehead up to his hairline and part of his right eyelid) and she was also still concerned about residual nerve involvement.
-She reached out to some of her colleagues at Cleveland Clinic — Robert Lorenz, MD, a head and neck cancer surgeon who has specialty education in skull-based surgery involving tumors within or near the brain that occur near the face or sinuses; Michael Fritz, MD, a specialist in facial reconstruction; and Nikhil Joshi, MD, a radiation oncologist.
+She reached out to some of her colleagues at Cleveland Clinic — Robert Lorenz, MD, a head and neck cancer surgeon who has specialty education in skull-based surgery involving tumors within or near the brain that occur near the face or sinuses; Michael Fritz, MD, a specialist in facial reconstruction; and a Cleveland Clinic radiation oncologist.

 “Dr. Lucas recognized that the tumor was tracking along Evan’s supraorbital nerve, which provides sensation to the forehead and veers into the skull within the eye socket.
 That’s when Dr. Fritz and I got involved,” says Dr. Lorenz.